logicblocks/salutem/README.md

 `salutem` supports:
 * both realtime and background checks
 * a registry for storing, finding and resolving checks
-* an asynchronous maintenance system for ensuring that the results of checks are kept up-to-date according to their definition
+* an asynchronous maintenance system for ensuring that the results of checks are kept up-to-date; and
+* notifying via callbacks after checks are evaluated.

+`salutem` also provides check function implementations for:

+* data sources; and
+* HTTP endpoints.

 ## Install